 3. Present your work as a poster either during CS Summit (if you are graduating in Winter) or during the undergraduate poster showcase typically held at the end of Fall and Spring.

-Eligible students who expect to graduate in the 2020 calendar year (Winter, Spring, or Fall) can apply to DIMAP by filling this application form: https://bit.ly/DIMAP-Application-2021
+Eligible students who expect to finish their CS major and graduate in the 2022 calendar year i.e., Winter 2022, Spring 2022, or Fall 2022, can apply to DIMAP by completing the application form.
+The application deadline is May 15, 2021.

 You will need to submit a copy of your CV and transcript as part of your application.